 The locality of the physical point of the Dolní Bojanovice cross-border UGS facility matches its actual locality in the Czech Republic.
-Within the transmission service, for the purpose of using it for the Czech market's needs this UGS facility will be aggregated with the virtual point of the storage facility and a price reflecting the discount under Article 9(1) NC TAR will be charged for gas transmission.
-Within the service of the cross-border use of the storage facility and direct connection to the transmission networks of two TSOs (NET4GAS and eustream, a.s.), where the facility will allow the delivery of gas between the two countries' gas systems, a point competing with IP Lanžhot has been created; the discount under Article 9(1) NC TAR does not apply to the price for the cross-border use of the storage facility and the price for this service has been set at the level of the competing IP Lanžhot.
-The daily multiplier set out in point 14.1 is applied to the price for the cross-border use of the storage facility.
+Within the transmission service, for the purpose of using it for the Czech market's needs this UGS facility will be aggregated with the virtual point of the storage facility.
+Within the service of the cross-border use of the storage facility and direct connection to the transmission networks of two TSOs (NET4GAS and eustream, a.s.), where the facility will allow the delivery of gas between the two countries' gas systems, a point competing with IP Lanžhot will be created.

-Table 9Locality of the aggregated virtual point of the storage facility and the Dolní Bojanovice cross-border UGS facility
+Table 9 Locality of the aggregated virtual point of the storage facility and the Dolní Bojanovice cross-border UGS facility